Wizards-vs-Robots/documentation/uc/multyplayer.md

 # 1. Local multiplayer
 ## 1.1 Brief Description
-Tho people can play together using one ore more input peripherals that are connected to the same multiplayer.
+Two people can play together using one ore more input peripherals that are connected to the same multiplayer.
 Thay play both as robots with independent Health and Mana models against the same robots.
 ## 1.2 Mockup

 n/a